 PCB mounted DIP switches provide some configuration options for moving coil meters.
 To access these switches, the panel needs to be removed from the control surface.
 Once removed, the drive card for the meters is accessible from the rear.

 Level

 A bank of 4 switches is used on each audio leg to set the level to be displayed on the meters at line-up.
-These are adjusted to compensate for the meter type fitted and operating level.
-The table below shows which bank of switches is used for each audio channel.

 MV5778 - STEREO VU METER